A Beginner’s Guide to Social Security Taxes

 Is there a maximum amount to withhold each year?

 If you have a staff member that works multiple jobs, they’re responsible for letting you know if they’re getting close to the maximum amount.

-What are Social Security taxes used for?
+How are Social Security taxes used?

 Unlike federal income taxes, OASDI taxes are used in a specific way.
 They pay for current and future Social Security retirement and disability benefits, as well as benefits for widows and widowers.

 The taxes you and your team are paying now are used to pay the benefits being used today.
 When you’re ready to retire, your benefits will be paid by the workforce paying Social Security taxes at that time.